Search Results :

 • Zendesk AD Single Sign-On (SSO) OAuth - Add new application

-• Choose your Application from the list of OAuth / OpenID Connect Providers, Here Zendesk
+• Choose your Application from the list of OAuth / OpenID Connect Providers, Here Zendesk.

 • Zendesk AD Single Sign-On (SSO) OAuth - Select Application

-• Copy the Callback URL to be used in OAuth Provider Configuration.
-Click Next.
+• After selecting the provider copy the Callback URL which needs to be configured in OAuth Provider's SSO application Configuration.

 • Note: Once you create the Zendesk account, you'll find the Site Url and you will need to add the same in the below endpoints.